-American rye whiskey is made from a fermented grain mash that contains at least 51% rye.
-The rest of the mash can consist of any grain, but usually includes some malted barley and corn.
+American rye whiskey must be made from a fermented rye grain mash that contains at least 51 percent rye.
+The rest of the mash can consist of any grain but usually includes some malted barley and corn.

 To be classified as an American rye whiskey, a spirit must also: